davidgiven/fluxengine/doc/disk-ibm.md

 can change their speed to read and write 360rpm DD and HD disks.

-Neither the FluxEngine or Greaseweazle hardware can currently command a tri-mode drive to spin at 360rpm, however an older 360rpm-only drive will work to read these formats.
+Neither the FluxEngine or Greaseweazle hardware can currently command a tri-mode drive to spin at 360rpm.
+However on both devices the FluxEngine software is capable of both reading and writing 300rpm disks at 360rpm and vice versa, so it shouldn't matter.

-Alternately, the FluxEngine software can rescale the flux pulses to enable reading and writing these formats with a plain 300rpm drive.
-To do this, specify the following two additional options:

-    --flux_source.rescale=1.2 --flux_sink.rescale=1.2